This post may contain affiliate links. Please read my disclosure policy.

 - Preheat oven to 350 degrees F.

-- Combine all ingredients in a medium mixing bowl, stirring until well combined.
-Transfer to a small baking dish and bake for 30 to 35 minutes till bubbly and browned around edges.
+- Combine all the ingredients (except the baguette) in a medium mixing bowl, stirring until well combined.
+Transfer to a small baking dish and bake for 30 to 35 minutes until bubbly and browned around edges.

 - Serve with sliced baguette, crackers, or sturdy tortilla chips.